 The old terminus of Mangalore became Mangalore Central.
 Then there was a smaller station on the outskirts called Kankanadi, which was the locality’s name.
 But many long-distance trains stopped only there and not at the old terminus-hence it became important enough to be renamed Mangalore Jn.
 We see the story here:

-Pictures of Mangalore (as it was) and Mangaluru Central do not seem to be on the net.
+Pictures of Mangalore (as it was) do not seem to be on the net.

 But there are several other examples across the country